Atiku disowns Koo social media account - New Telegraph

-Former Vice President, Alhaji Atiku Abubakar has said the social media platform known as ‘Koo’ on his name is fake.

-Atiku, in a statement by his Media Adviser, Paul Ibe, explained that information and details on the fake Koo account was lifted from other social media platforms where he holds verified handles.
+Former Vice President, Atiku Abubakar, has said thst the social media platform known as Koo on his name is fake.
+Atiku in a statement by his media adviser, Paul Ibe explained that information and details on the fake Koo account was lifted from other social media platforms where he holds verified handles.

 He stated that he was compelled to make the clarification because this may cause unsuspecting members of the public to be misled into wrongly mistaking postings on the fake account as being authoritatively that of his.